 As a first example, let's verify the length of an array and the value of an attribute:

-Once you are familiar with the syntax of the JsonPath expression, you can read any property of your nested JSON object:
+Once we are familiar with the syntax of the JsonPath expression, we can read any property of our nested JSON object:

 1 | assertEquals("your value", JsonPath.parse(result).read("$.my.nested.values[0].name", String.class)); |